Catgov/3_publisher/README.md

 This is a brand new title
 # frontend
-Fake frontend repo for github training session.
+Fake frontend repo for github trainFHGFHGFing session.
 Looking forward!